Ukraine first lady Olena Zelenska in UAE amid Russia’s war

 Speaking before the crowd, Zelenska recounted the story of a schoolteacher still leading her students via a video call from a snowy street, even though power and internet connections remain shaky in the country.
 She also brought up a 30-year-old female combat medic killed in the fighting near Bakhmut in the east, which drew a gasp from the women gathered at the summit.

-“We are inspired by the examples and I’m sure these exmaples will stay in our hearts forever,” Zelenska said.
+“We are inspired by the examples and I’m sure these examples will stay in our hearts forever,” Zelenska said.

 She added, to cheers: “Ukrainian women and men have been adapting so fast that our enemies have not been able to come up with new challenges for us.”